Zirou Qiu

 Zirou Qiu, Baltazar Espinoza, Vítor V. Vasconcelos, Chen Chen, Sara M. Constantino, Stefani A. Crabtree, Luojun Yang, Anil Vullikanti, Jiangzhuo Chen, Jörgen Weibull, Kaushik Basu, Avinash Dixit, Simon Levin, Madhav Marathe.

 Keywords.
-Dueling dynamics, multilayer networks, non-pharmaceutical interventions, pandemic science
+Dueling dynamics, multilayer networks, non-pharmaceutical interventions, social science

 Finding Nontrivial Minimum Fixed Points in Discrete Dynamical Systems: Complexity, Special Case Algorithms and Heuristics